MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting/LightingCustomization.md

 Illuminance values that correspond to "real world" values are suitable for use in our pipeline.
 For instance, the sun at noon on a clear day measures upwards of 100,000 lux, while the moon only registers < 1 lux.
 Tone mapping and auto-exposure will appropriately rebalance drastic differences in light intensities.

-Color values can either be described as an array of 3 or 4 numerical values from the range 0-255 or as a 6 or 8 hexadecimal digit string.
+Color values should be described as an array of 3 numerical values from the range 0-255 or as a 6 hexadecimal digit string.
 Any of these values can be individually key framed (see Key Frame Syntax section for more details).

 ## Point Lights